matteodegobbi/vault/Reinforcement Learning/TD (Temporal Difference) Learning.md

 ![[Pasted image 20251028000647.png]]

 We call $R_{t+1}+\gamma V(S_{t+1})-V(S_t)$ the TD error.
-We consider the constant step size case and not the sample average case.
+We consider the constant step size case and not the sample average case, this is because unlike the return in MC the TD Target is not stationary as it includes $V$ which we are actually changing (also if we don't use this step size we keep the bias from the beginning initialization).

 We are considering an estimation of $G_t\sim R_{t+1}+\gamma V(S_{t+1})$, this process is called bootstrapping: meaning we use previous estimates to obtain newer estimates as soon as the reward is obtained.

-Basically we take an action at time t and obtain the corresponding reward $R_{t+1}$ and the new state $S_{t+1}$, we can then improve out estimate of the previous state by updating it to be closer to the TD Target which uses the current estimate of the value of state $S_{t+1}$ and the reward to estimate $G_t$.
+Basically we take an action at time t and obtain the corresponding reward $R_{t+1}$ and the new state $S_{t+1}$, we can then improve our estimate of the previous state by updating it to be closer to the TD Target which uses the current estimate of the value of state $S_{t+1}$ and the reward to estimate $G_t$.
 ## Prediction
 The algorithm for prediction for TD(0) is:
 ![[Pasted image 20251028002610.png]]